Friday, December 28, 2018

 fading the autumn dusk 秋の夕暮れ (trans.
 LaFleur 1983, 101)

-In this way, Teika's poem has a similar function as the famous pith instructions that the awakened master Tilopa gave to his student Nāropā in the Ganges Mahamudra:
+In this way, Teika’s poem serves a function similar to the pith instructions that the awakened master Tilopa gave to his disciple Nāropā in the Ganges Mahāmudrā:

 For example, it is like looking in the middle of the sky and not seeing anything.
 In the same way when your mind looks at your mind, thoughts stop and you attain unsurpassable awakening. (in Thrangu Rinpoche 2002, 51)